 In an effort to make Instagram a less pressurised environment, the platform is beginning to experiment with hiding like counts on posts as well as possibly making follower counts less prominent on profiles.

 Instagram says the reason for this test is to have users concentrate on their posts and interacting with the app rather than likes, and have found that many users will delete photos that do not get “enough” likes.

 Many studies have been conducted on the culture surrounding social media and the unhealthy obsession with “likes” and comparison of themselves to others online.

-In the social media economy, likes are a crucial form of currency, and while this test and possible permanent update will be a benefit to many Instagram users, some influencers and content creators have expressed concern about their feed rankings in the Instagram algorithm, thus effecting their source of income.
+In the social media economy, likes are a crucial form of currency, and while this test and a possible permanent update will be a benefit to many Instagram users, some influencers and content creators have expressed concern about their feed rankings in the Instagram algorithm, thus affecting their source of income.

 The ‘like’ count is an important metric by which influencers can determine follower engagement and broker deals with brands, but it’s not the only metric that brands should value when it comes to partnering with influencers and creators.

 There are several other metrics that can be used to measure the validity and effectiveness of a brand’s campaign when partnering with an influencer, and it all starts with content.
 The success of a campaign can be measured through story engagement, follower growth, and attention metrics like video completion, audio on or off, and click-through rates that measure new leads and website traffic.

 What does this mean for brands when engaging with consumers through Instagram?